A truly Catholic homeschool does not take loads and loads of money. Homeschooling will take lots of prayer, hard work, and time.

 Does the catechism that you use teach these truths?

-First Communion is usually the first sacrament studied in a Catholic homeschool.
-You'll want to have books that support what the children learn like little saints and prayer books.
+First Communion is usually the first sacrament studied in Catholic homeschooling.

 Homeschool is geared toward learning the

 Children learn to love the people in the Bible and the saints from history just as they like learning about their relatives and friends in a photo album.
 You'll find a short Catholic reading list here.